 At the beginning of each module, Real-World Videos are provided to "engage students with interesting and relevant applications of the mathematical content of each module."
 Although materials offer students a chance to read and use real-world data, no opportunities for students to analyze data are provided.
 They do not have opportunities to connect with and communicate findings; in fact, what is called analyzing is simply calculating and following steps.
 Students do not use graphs and tables in a way that helps them better understand or draw conclusions about their world.
 Students mainly "examine" data to complete a specific task.
-The following examples provide evidence: For example, in Module 14, students are provided tables and graphs from which they identify independent and dependent variables.
-Students use realworld data pertaining to the constant speed of a freight train, the relationship between the amount of clay bought and clay used in art class, and the amount of savings in a bank account.
-Students then create their own real-world situations to represent data from tables and graphs.
-In Module 17, the Real-World Video shows how field biologists gather data and use statistics to make determinations about a species, and although a graph and specific data are shared, the opportunity for this data to be analyzed by students is not provided; the data's use is limited to procedural tasks.
-Also in Module 17, Guided Practice provides RBI (runs batted in) data from the 2010 Seattle Mariners.
-While this data is real-world, students use it to create a box plot and determine the median, upper quartile, lower quartile, IQR, and range without an analysis of generalizations or conclusions which could be drawn based on the data presented.
+The following examples provide evidence.
+For example, in Module 12, students are provided tables of data from which they compare populations.
+Students use real-world data pertaining to test scores, clothing items, and average word length in books, and students graph data using dot plots and box plots to compare populations.
+In Module 11, the Real-World Video shows how field biologists gather data and use statistics to make determinations about the interactions between turtles and sharks, and although a double box plot and specific data are shared, the opportunity for this data to be analyzed by students is not provided; the data's use is limited to procedural tasks.
+Also, in Module 11 Independent Practice, a bar graph of "the number of states in the United States that are primarily in each of the time zones."
+While this data is realworld, students use it to determine the percentages of states within given time zones without an analysis of generalizations or conclusions which could be drawn based on the data presented.
 Additionally, students are not asked to collect real-time data in lessons.

-2.8 Materials are supported by research on how students develop mathematical understandings.

-- Materials include cited research throughout the curriculum that supports the design of teacher and student resources. - Materials provide research-based guidance for instruction that enriches educator understanding of mathematical concepts and the validity of the recommended approach. - Cited research is current, academic, relevant to skill development in mathematics, and applicable to Texas-specific context and demographics. - A bibliography is present.
+- 2.8 Materials are supported by research on how students develop mathematical understandings. - Materials include cited research throughout the curriculum that supports the design of teacher and student resources. - Materials provide research-based guidance for instruction that enriches educator understanding of mathematical concepts and the validity of the recommended approach. - Cited research is current, academic, relevant to skill development in mathematics, and applicable to Texas-specific context and demographics. - A bibliography is present.